 Different tour operators use different entrances to the waterfall too, and some have property along the river.
 This means the trail to the waterfall isn’t always exactly the same but slightly longer or shorter.
 Some tour operators also offer breakfast or lunch, but if you want to be free to choose what to eat, there are a few restaurants in Curubandé and many others in Liberia’s downtown.

 The tour I did from Curubandé was this $45 USD guided tour with Guanaverde Experiences.

 This tour is very affordable, and although it didn’t include lunch, it includes the tour to the waterfall and a snack.
 It takes 3 to 4 hours, and the tour is offered in Spanish and English.
 We left from their private office in Curubandé, so you can leave your car there.
 They will then drive you (in a 4X4) to where the hike begins, which is one kilometer from their office.

 If you need transportation, they can pick you up at your hotel for an extra fee.
-They offer three guided tours a day, at 9 am, 11 am, and 1 pm.
-Their hike is 4 kilometers in total and, in the end, they will serve you fruits and fruit juice!
+They offer seven guided tours a day every hour starting from 8 am to 3 pm.
+Their hike is 4 kilometers (2.5 miles) in total and, in the end, they will serve you fruits and fruit juice!
 A maximum of 10 travelers are admitted per tour, so it’s best to book in advance.

 Tours from other towns or cities